StochasticBiology/plant-mito-dynamics/README.md

 ## General analysis

-The workhorse code -- which takes XML output from TrackMate [1] and computes and outputs physical and network statistics of collective mitochondrial motion -- is `trajectory-analysis.R`.
+The workhorse code which takes XML output of tracked mitochondrial trajectories from TrackMate [1], and computes and outputs physical and network statistics of collective mitochondrial motion.
+This code is `trajectory-analysis.R`.
 For a detailed description of the analysis approach, see Chustecki et al. [2].

 To run, use: